davidhay25/actnow/input/pagecontent/architecture.md

 There is a javascript component developed as part of the Reference Implementation that can do this action.
 It could serve as an example for development.

-The bundle creator may not be required, depending on business decisions.
+The CSV bundle creator may not be required, depending on business decisions.

+### Requirements of the FHIR server
+This section summarizes the minimum requirements of the FHIR server - details of interactions are in the [API](api-input.html) [Guides](api-query.html)

+Ideally the server will support the complete [RESTful API](http://hl7.org/fhir/http.html) defined by FHIR - as does the [HAPI](https://hapifhir.io/) server for example.
+(The [HAPi CLI](https://hapifhir.io/hapi-fhir/docs/tools/hapi_fhir_cli.html) is used by the [reference implementation](reference-implementation.html) - though it is in no way suitable for a production deployment.)

+The key features needed are:
+* Support of the transaction operation
+* Support of conditional updates
+* Search parameters for the used resources
+* _include and _revinclude for the resource types used, and their references

 <!--